Kravantokh/OpenGL_template/readme.md

 ## Errors you may meet ##

-`XInput headers not found; install libxi development package` - Installing the package `xorg-dev` may help on Ubuntu/Kubuntu.
+`XInput headers not found; install libxi development package` - Installing the package `xorg-dev` may help on Debian distros.